toivoh/rastrgrafx/README.md

 All of the RAMs are instantiated in the top module; the tile and sprite renderers use the read interface `ReadChannel` to request data to be delivered the next cycle.
 This way, the submodules don't have to make as many assumptions about how the memories are set up and connected.

 ### Tilemap renderer
-The `tilemap_renderer` implements a pipeline that looks something like this:
+The `tilemap_renderer` module implements a pipeline that looks something like this:

                                                  tilemap RAM  tile palette index
                                                        A    --------------------------------------------------